splunk/public-o11y-docs/gdi/get-data-in/application/application.rst

 If you send your APM data directly to Splunk Observability Cloud without using the Collector, keep in mind the following limitations:

 * APM billing data might be inaccurate.
 Learn more at :ref:`apm-billing-usage-index`.
 * APM monitoring correlation might not work as expected, impacting Related Content.
+To use Related Content, refer to :ref:`get-started-relatedcontent`.

 .. raw:: html